Cheapest non-owner car insurance companies in Louisiana

 What does Louisiana non-owner car insurance cover?

-A Louisiana non-owner car insurance policy only provides the legally required coverage to be on the road.
-It includes all Louisiana minimum car insurance requirements.
-It doesn't cover any damage to the vehicle itself.
+A Louisiana non-owner car insurance policy provides only the basic coverage required to drive legally.
+It satisfies all the minimum car insurance requirements in Louisiana, but it won't cover any damage to the vehicle you're driving.

 The bottom line: Non-owner car insurance in Louisiana